top of page

 That one change has a cascade effect across the entire front-office workflow.

+Billing and revenue cycle impact.
+Accurate insurance information captured at intake feeds every step of your revenue cycle management process.
 Eligibility verification runs against correct plan data.
 Authorization requests go to the right payer with the right member information.
-Claims submit with the verified details on file, not whatever was handwritten in your waiting room three weeks ago.
+Claims submit with verified details on file, not whatever was handwritten in your waiting room three weeks ago.

-Many patient intake platforms now include real-time eligibility verification built directly into the intake flow.
-When a patient submits their insurance information, the system confirms active coverage, identifies the payer, and flags any discrepancies before the appointment.
+Many ABA patient intake platforms now include real-time eligibility verification built directly into the intake flow.
+When a patient submits their insurance information, the system confirms active coverage, identifies the payer, and flags discrepancies before the appointment.
 Catching an inactive policy or a lapsed secondary payer before a session happens is categorically less expensive than discovering it at claims denial.

 The transition isn't complicated, but it does require deliberate setup to get the full benefit.

+Step 1: Audit your current paper forms.
 Before digitizing anything, review every form patients currently complete on paper.
 Identify which fields are mandatory versus optional, which forms vary by appointment type, and which consent documents need e-signature capability.
 Map these to what your EHR actually needs populated to process a clean claim.

 For ABA practices, this step should include a review of which fields affect authorization requests specifically.
-If your prior auth workflow requires specific diagnosis codes, service types, or funding source information at intake, those fields need to be required in your digital forms not optional.
+If your prior auth workflow requires specific diagnosis codes, service types, or funding source information at intake, those fields need to be required in your digital forms, not optional.

+Step 2: Choose a platform with direct EHR integration.
 The value of digital intake depends entirely on whether the data gets where it needs to go.
-A platform that collects intake information in a separate silo and requires manual transfer into your EHR doesn't eliminate the data-entry problem it just moves it.
+A platform that collects intake information in a separate silo and requires manual transfer into your EHR doesn't eliminate the data-entry problem.
+It just moves it.

+Step 3: Build specialty-specific form logic.
 Generic intake forms aren't built for behavioral health.
 Your patient population may include families managing multiple insurance sources, Medicaid and commercial plan combinations, or funding through regional center or school district programs.
 Each scenario requires different information at intake.

 Customizable forms with conditional logic let you build intake flows that ask the right questions based on how earlier questions are answered.
-A patient selecting Medicaid as their primary insurance should see a different set of follow-up fields than a patient on a commercial plan because the downstream billing requirements are different.
+A patient selecting Medicaid as their primary insurance should see a different set of follow-up fields than a patient on a commercial plan, because the downstream billing requirements are different.

+Step 4: Configure real-time eligibility verification.
 If your intake platform supports it, turn on automated eligibility checks at form submission.
 This gives your billing team a confirmation of active coverage before the patient arrives rather than after.

 The outcomes reported by practices that have moved from paper to digital intake are consistent across practice types and sizes.